- Off road parking

 All ground floor.
 Two bedrooms: 1 x double, 1 x adult bunks with additional pull-out bed.
 Bathroom with bath, shower over, basin & WC.
 Kitchen.
 Sitting room with dining area & electric woodburner-effect stove.

 Electric storage heaters with electric stove in sitting room.
-Electric cooker, microwave, fridge, washing machine, TV/DVD, books/DVDs.
+Electric cooker, microwave, fridge/freezer, washing machine, TV/DVD, books/DVDs.
 Electricity inc. in rent.
 Bed linen inc. in rent.
 Off road parking for 2 cars.
-Garden with patio to rear, grass & woodland all around, furniture, BBQ, mountain & woodland views.
-Small storage shed.
+Garden with patio to rear, grass & woodland all around, furniture, mountain & woodland views.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shops & pubs 5 mins walk.
 Note: Max 4 adults.
 Note: Check in time 4pm, check out is 11am.

 - Last minute